mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 ## Exporting Script

 You can save the script that is embedded in a C# script component, using the **Export Script** menu item from component context menu.
+When *Save Dialog* opens, choose a file name and location where you would like to save the script, and hit save.

 ## Script Cache